Joursoir/dotfiles/README.md

 - **dotconfig/i3**: Tiling window manager configuration.
 - **dotconfig/polybar**: Status bar configuration.
 - **scripts**: A directory containing helpful shell scripts for various tasks.
+- **fonts**: Non-standard fonts used by my setup that you probably won't be able to find in your disto repository.

 ## Installation / usage